 Two of the most recent standouts at Arkansas were Sebastian Cappelen and Taylor Moore.
 Both players earned multiple All-American honors and started their pro careers just weeks after competing in the NCAA Championship.
 Cappelen won his first professional event at the 2014 Air Capital Classic on the Web.com Tour, while Moore won his fifth start on PGA Tour Canada at the 2016 Staal Foundation Open and earned exemption to make his debut on the PGA Tour the following week at the 2016 RBC Canadian Open.

-“I am really excited to bring Barrett back as an assistant coach,” Arkansas head coach Brad McMakin said upon Lais’ hire in 2010.
+“I am really excited to have Barrett on staff,” Arkansas head coach Brad McMakin said upon Lais’ hire in 2010.
 “Barrett is young and ambitious and brings a knowledge of the Razorback program.
 He gained a lot of experience in his time at Denver, experience that will help him succeed here.
 Barrett did an exceptional job recruiting at Denver and signed the No. 1 players from Norway and from Arizona.”

 From 2008-10, Lais helped guide the Denver program to 11 top-five tournament finishes as well as an NCAA Regional appearance in 2009.
 He coached senior Espen Kofstad to the NCAA Championships as an individual, while Kofstad’s play also earned him PING All-Region honorable mention honors.
 Kofstad and Daniel Wax each earned Summit League All-Conference recognition and All-Region honors in 2009.